Information on the Council’s Procurement function

 The Councils procurement procedures require that all existing contracts are monitored to ensure supplier performance and their conformity with the specification of requirements and tender submission.
 Performance reviews are conducted on a periodical basis.

-Below are a list of contracts awarded by Fingal County Council with value in excess fo €25,000.
+Please click the link below for a list of contracts awarded by Fingal County Council with value in excess of €25,000.

 For additional information in respect of procurement, please contact us: